wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 For `Endpoint` type messages, however, it will be duplicated, and sent to the other direction (`linkDown_`), by calling `sendInitData()`.

+Messages with non-`NULLCMD` command type will be forwarded to the other direction after being duplicated, with the destination being set properly according to the address carried in the message.
+In all cases, the originally received message is destroyed, meaning that initialization message's lifetime, similar to those of the regular messages, is also only one hop.

 ### Cache Operations

 The cache class definition and method implementations are in file `cacheController.h/cc`.